petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/environment-teams-and-roles.md

 ## Understanding Team Roles

 Roles determine a user's access level within an environment.
-Liferay DXP Cloud comes with four default user roles:
+Liferay Cloud comes with four default user roles:

 * **Owner:** The sole owner of the project has the most complete access.
-* **Administrator:** Administrators have full control over DXP Cloud environments and their members.
+* **Administrator:** Administrators have full control over Liferay Cloud environments and their members.
 * **Contributor:** Contributors can handle application management and most of the development life cycle, but they can't manage team members or perform other administrator-exclusive actions.
 * **Guest:** Guests have view-only access.
 Guests can see what is happening in the environment, but can't perform actions or make any changes.
 They only have permission to remove themselves from the environment.